uberua/dotfiles/Java/Java.md

   **Return value**: specifies the data type that a method will return after it runs

-  **Inheritance**: allows one class to use functionality defined in another class

-**Inheritance**: One of the object-oriented programming concepts that allows us to reuse and maintain code more efficiently is called inheritance.
-It is used to share or inherit behavior from another class.
+  **Inheritance**: allows one class to use functionality defined in another class also One of the object-oriented programming concepts that allows us to reuse and maintain code more efficiently.

 #####source: Codeacademy